benoitlamonica/lol_bot/README.md

 - Best runes by champion regards to all players (like op gg)
 - Live match
 - and so much more ...

+### Actually working on ?

+Actually i'm strugling with stats, but no matter to me I will survive ! 💪